-Support for the hypothesis that greater social adversity experience might accelerate the "aging" or "weathering" (Geronimus, 1992) of biological systems is also found in analyses of population-based surveys, such as the National Health and Nutrition Examination Surveys (NHANES).
-Geronimus and colleagues (2006) found that poverty, ethnic minority status ("non-Hispanic Black"), and being female were each associated with a greater likelihood of experiencing high AL in NHANES III participants age 18-64.
+as the National Health and Nutrition Examination Surveys (NHANES).
+Geronimus and colleagues (2006) found that poverty, ethnic minority status ("non-Hispanic Black"), and being female were each associated with a greater likelihood of experiencing high AL in NHANES III participants aged 18-64.
 Moreover, these factors interacted to predict the occurrence of high AL at earlier stages of the life course and disparities widened with age.
 In an analysis of both NHANES III and IV data, Crimmins, Kim, and Seeman (2009) replicated the finding of widening SES disparities in AL with age up until the 60s.
 However, they further documented the dramatic consequence of earlier weathering in the socially disadvantaged with analyses suggesting that SES disparities in biological risk disappear at older ages because the poor with high AL die before reaching older adulthood.
 These investigations are compelling examples of the value of biomarker data in understanding how life course characteristics of SES adversity may shape disease risk and longevity.
 These analyses also highlight the complex interactions that may be occurring between SES and other demographic factors (gender, race), as well as other individual and social conditions as yet unexplored.